papr8ka/-lwjgl-basics-wiki/Normal-Mapping-in-2D.md

 vec3 L = normalize(LightDir);
 ```

 The next step is to calculate the `Diffuse` term.
 For this, we need to use `LightColor`.
 In our case, we will multiply the light color (RGB) by intensity (alpha): `LightColor.rgb * LightColor.a`.
-So together it looks like this:
+So, together it looks like this:
 ```glsl
 //Pre-multiply light color with intensity
 //Then perform "N dot L" to determine our diffuse term